 What is dysarthria?

 Dysarthria is a motor speech disorder.
-The muscles of the mouth, face, and respiratory system may become weak, move slowly, or not move at all after a stroke or other brain injury.
+It results from impaired movement of the muscles used for speech production, including the lips, tongue, vocal folds, and/or diaphragm.
 The type and severity of dysarthria depend on which area of the nervous system is affected.

 What are some signs or symptoms of dysarthria?

 A person with dysarthria may demonstrate the following speech characteristics: